 Yes.
 Dr. Hoffman is only one person.
 There is a balance of what one human can do to provide optimal care.
 So in order for Dr. Hoffman to have time and flexibility for each patient, enrollment will be limited to 400 patients.
 The same plan is in effect for Dr. Briggs.

 You may choose to stop your membership at any time and be removed as an active patient.
-If you choose to rejoin, you will be placed on the waiting list for new patients if the panel is full.
-Thank you, and welcome to the practice!
+If you choose to rejoin, you will be placed on the waiting list for new patients if the panel is full and there will be a re-initiation fee.

-We will arrange to have another physician cover my practice while Dr. Hoffman is away.
-Unless she has a personal emergency, she will do her best to notify you when upcoming vacations and away-times are, so that you can plan to be seen before she leaves
+Dr. Hoffman and Dr. Briggs will cover each others patients when they are on vacation.
+Unless there is an emergency, they will do their best to notify you when upcoming vacations and away-times are, so that you can plan to be seen before she leaves.